ddella/Debian11-K8s/Debian11-Docker-K8s.md

     kubectl get nodes

     NAME         STATUS     ROLES           AGE   VERSION
-    k8smaster1   NotReady   control-plane   4m    v1.26.3
+    k8smaster1   NotReady   control-plane   4m    v1.27.1

-The status is NotReady because we didn't install a pod network.
+The status is `NotReady` because we didn't install a pod network.

 <a name="k8s-worker"></a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Configure the k8s worker node
-This should only be done on **all** worker node(s) of a K8s cluster.
+This should be done on **all** worker node(s) of a K8s cluster and **ONLY** the worker nodes.

 Join each of the worker node to the master node with the command: